First-Party Dram Shop Case: Litigating The Case

 Filing The Lawsuit and Serving Discovery

 It's here where your case could be won or lost.
-In essence, we want to know information on following two subjects, with examples:
+In essence, we want to know information on the following two subjects, with examples:

 - The bar's general policies.
 How does the bar train its servers for safe alcohol sales?
 Did they have rules in place about alerting managers when a patron becomes intoxicated?
 Were there ever intoxicated patrons in their bar before?
 If so, was anyone punished?